 BIOGRAPHY

-Miller’s work has long been shaped by the tragic impact of industrialization.
-Both his parents were from West Virginia coal mining families.
-His grandfather was killed in the mines when Miller was a child.
-His parents raised Bill and his sister in the industrial center of Cleveland OH, where his father too lost his life in an auto factory when Miller was a teen.
-Miller moved to Pittsburgh as a young adult just as the steel industry collapsed, decimating long time communities and creating a rust belt of crumbling towns and massive structures.
+Miller’s experience has long been shaped by the tragic impact of industrialization.
+Both parents were from West Virginia coal-mining families.
+His grandfather was tragically killed in the mines when Miller was a child.
+His parents moved to the industrial center of Cleveland, where his father too lost his life in a factory accident when Miller was a teen.

-Miller’s work has long been shaped by the tragic impact of industrialization.
-Both his parents were from West Virginia coal mining families.
-His grandfather was killed in the mines when Miller was a child.
-His parents raised Bill and his sister in the industrial center of Cleveland OH, where his father too lost his life in an auto factory when Miller was a teen.
-Miller moved to Pittsburgh as a young adult just as the steel industry collapsed, decimating long time communities and creating a rust belt of crumbling towns and massive structures.
+Miller’s experience has long been shaped by the tragic impact of industrialization.
+Both parents were from West Virginia coal-mining families.
+His grandfather was tragically killed in the mines when Miller was a child.
+His parents moved to the industrial center of Cleveland, where his father too lost his life in a factory accident when Miller was a teen.

 Posters/Albums |